f3rnvndv/f3rnvndv/README.md

 </div>

 -------------------
-👋 I'm a Data Science Science, passionate about technology and data analysis.
+👋 I'm a Data Science, passionate about technology and data analysis.
 I love learning new things, building AI-driven solutions, and being part of projects that make a real impact.
 <br>
 - 🚀 I'm always exploring new tools and looking for challenges that push me out of my comfort zone.